grromrell/data_odbc/README.md

             In [12]: #insert: conn.write_table(data_to_write, table_name, if _exists='append', create=False)
             In [13]: #another_insert: conn.insert(table_name, data_to_write)
             In [14]: #drop_table: conn.drop_table(table_name)

-That is the gist of the module.
-There is more documenation in the source code.
-Hopefully you find this code useful.

 Contact: Greg Romrell (grromrell@gmail.com) or Ryan Brunt (rjhbrunt on github)